saniyakulkarni16/Java---Guess-The-Word-Game/README.md

 2.Letter-by-letter guessing with feedback
 3.Tracks correct and incorrect guesses
-4.Displays remaining attempts and the current state of the word
+4.Displays remaining attempts and the current state of the word 5.If the letter guessed is correct the remaining attempts will be the same.

 🛠️ Technologies Used
 1.Java 2025-06